xaprier/XQPwdLineEdit/README.md

 # XQPwdLineEdit
 Password line edit using Qt Widgets with show/hide toggle

-Embedded icons got from <a href="https://www.flaticon.com/authors/bankume" target="_blank">FlatIcon - bankume</a>, but you can set your icons either.

 ### 📌 Adding XQPwdLineEdit as a Git Submodule

 1. Navigate to your project directory: